 The Office of Distance and Online Education (DOE) and the Office of Teaching, Learning, and Technology (OTLT) have created a Remote Instruction Team.
 This team of instructional designers, media staff, and teaching experts has compiled best practices for teaching in online and hybrid formats.

-A new page will be added to the Keep Teaching at Iowa website that will address the areas listed below.
+A new page (Pandemic to Planned) has been added to the Keep Teaching at Iowa website that addresses the areas listed below.
 The Remote Instruction Team is identifying and, when needed, developing training that corresponds to each topic: